SheepTester/longer-tweets/_posts/2026-06-06-json-bigint.md

 ---
 layout: post
-title: TODO
+title: json stringify a bigint as a number in javascript
-description: TODO
+description: (Ab)using revivers and replacers to serialize 64-bit integers, infinities, and dates.
 date: 2026-06-06T11:59
 tags:
   - html5
   - programming
-# image: auto
+image: auto
 ---

 By now, in JavaScript, all major browsers[^major] have supported [`JSON.parse`{:.language-js}'s `context.source`{:.language-js} parameter][parse-context] and [raw JSON][raw-json] for more than a year.
 This means that JavaScript can easily and losslessly stringify and parse 64-bit integers in JSON: